stevejford/anytimereview/apps/domainmarketplace/docs/legal/acceptable-use-policy.md

 - Protect users and third parties by restricting abusive or unlawful use of the Service.

 Applies to
-- All Owners and Renters; all routed destinations and content; all traffic directed via the Service.
+- All Owners and Hirers; all routed destinations and content; all traffic directed via the Service.

 Prohibited content and uses (non‑exhaustive)
 - Illegal activities or content; violation of applicable laws or regulations.